tylerneylon/small_notes/mind_model/mind_model.md

 One thing I haven't talked about is the subject experience of being alive.
-Philosophers like Thomas Nagel have famously argued that some aspects of subjective consciousness simply cannot be understood scientifically.
+Philosophers like Thomas Nagel have famously argued that some aspects of consciousness simply cannot be understood scientifically.
 Some folks who agree with Nagel (or with similar arguments) can read this article --- or even the best version of this article, which fixes all the flaws in the mind model --- and see that the behavior can be